monktastic/hackmd/spirituality/nonduality.md

 Objects cannot exist without subject, but Subject exists independently of objects.

-Here is what Hakuin has to say about this stage:
+Hakuin:

 > Mind and the objects of mind are one and the same; things and oneself are not two...
 But if the student, having reached this state, were to be satisfied with it, then, as before, he would be living in the deep pit of "fixation in a lesser rank of bodhisattvahood."

 ### Stage 3: No-self (anatman / anatta)

 Stage two is already a high stage of realization—but there is still one final step to take: the Godhead must somehow release itself from the illusion of inherency.
-This is tricky business, because it is so self-evidently Real and Ultimate: after all, whenever it looks for itself, there it is.
+This is tricky business, because it is so self-evidently Real and Ultimate: after all, whenever it looks for itself, there it is!
 It never suspects that It may be continually dreaming Itself into existence.

 When the bottom finally drops out, the asymmetry is thoroughly dissolved: appearances are consciousness, _and consciousness is seen to be nothing but appearances_.
 "Consciousness" is not a standalone phenomenon, but a simple label for the fact that anything appears at all.